 He was unflappable.
 “Well, you’ve got your axe, right?”

 My axe.
 Strapped to my pack, all this time.
 I started laughing, which felt strange after being dead serious day after day.
 Laughing triggered my cough.
 “You mean to tell me, the first time I lift my axe in anger this whole expedition is here, on the slope above C4?
 Well, it’s good I carried the damn thing after all.”
 And it felt so familiar in my hand, this old friend that had served me faithfully on scores of mountains before.
 Plunging the spike into the slope reminded me of being on Rainier, or any other mountain.
 The wind was gone, and the Triangular Face felt like a quiet, private snow slope for the three of us.
 I focused on the crunching sound the snow made beneath my crampons… the beachy smell of sunscreen on my cheeks and beard… the feeling of the sweaty layer clinging to my body under the down suit… the taste of the rubber mask… the condensation on my glacier glasses.
 Just like any other mountain, but you just climbed Everest.
-I did not dare dwell on what had just happened.
+I did not dare dwell on what we had done.
 My job was to get home in one piece, and all that mattered for now was reaching the South Col.

 My vision became my greatest source of anxiety: Would I go snow-blind?
 The only way I could hope to see the route was by scooting the glasses forward on my nose, so that the wet exhaled breath might be partially swept away by fresh air behind the lenses.
 It did help… but lots of glare penetrated the gaps I had created.
 I estimated that 85% of my field of view was protected.
 There was lots of high cloud cover… no direct sunshine on my eyes, only indirect glare… but it was still terrifying.
-I knew what snow blindness meant up there: No one descended Everest blind (well, except Eric Weinmayer, who was a certified badass).
+I knew what snow blindness meant up there: No one descended Everest blind (well, except Eric Weihenmayer, who is a certified badass).
 As we down-climbed, my eyes felt more and more irritated and scratchy.
 I tried alternating closing one eye then the other, to provide a bit more protection, but this ruined what little depth perception I still had through the foggy glasses.
 My fate was sealed, but unknown to me: The coming hours would tell whether I merely had dry eyes, or whether I had burned the corneas.

 When we finally pulled into IMG Camp 4 circa 1:30 PM I was genuinely tired.
 My body temperature was fine, but the damn pack felt so heavy.
 I dropped it at Justin’s tent, which was only 15 or 20 meters from mine, but I simply could go no farther for the moment.
 There was no clanking of pots and pans, no songs of joy, no embraces with teammates.
 Camp was quiet—as it should be when filled with exhausted people at 8000 meters.
 I thanked and praised Pasang Kami profusely, placed my hands in a prayer position and bowed to him.
 He politely accepted my thanks before heading off to his tent to rest.

 I flopped down onto the snow next to my pack.
-Justin was gassed, too, and clearly wanted to rest.
+Justin was gassed too, and clearly wanted to rest.
 Goodness knows he had earned it.
 Leaning on my side next to my pack, I asked him to stay just a moment longer because I had something to tell him, and he kindly paused and sat with me.

 I removed my mask.
 “Justin, thank you so much.
 You are amazing.
 I can never repay you for today.
 What you did up there was incredible.
 You kept me alive.
 You saved me more than once.
 I could never have done this without you.
 I cannot believe how strong you are, you did all that like a piece of cake.
 And you were so patient with me, even coming down so slowly.
 I had a private guide today above the Balcony!”